Hapnium/flutter/zap/README.md

 zap.cancelAllRequests('Navigating away');
 ```

-## ZapPulse
+## Flux

-`ZapPulse` extends the core functionality with authentication, session management, and a singleton pattern for app-wide use.
+`Flux` extends the core functionality with authentication, session management, and a singleton pattern for app-wide use.

 ### Features